koichi-murakami/g4bench/README.md

 CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+The above copyright and license notice applies to distributions of G4Bench software in source and binary form.
+Some source files contain additional notices of original copyright by their contributors;
+see each source for details.